 - Available in bulk or at Australian Health Clinics

-Also measuring in at 49mm, these are an ultra-thin, pre-lubricated condom offering a tight fit for a ‘barely there’ sensation.
+Also measuring in at 49mm for a snugger fit, the Naked Closer range feature an ultra-thin, pre-lubricated design offering a tight fit for a ‘barely there’ sensation.

 - Available in bulk for cost savings